vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-12-01, I skipped all exercises in order to wrap up a few time-sensitive tasks at work that were somewhat complex and needed a continuous stretch of time in the morning and early afternoon.

+## 2025-12-02: skipped strength exercises

+On Tuesday 2025-12-02, I skipped strength exercises.
+I had planned to do dead hang and pull-ups after returning from jogging, but I got busy with a task right after returning and missed my time window.

+## 2025-12-03: skipped all exercises

+On Wednesday 2025-12-03, I skipped all exercises so that I could do potatoes prep for my first meal.